Seconds into trying out the new faster navigation from LiquidText, we got stuck on this screen for minutes!

 Just start typing a page number, document name, table of contents entry, or search term.
 LiquidText will display navigation options instantly!LiquidText developers

 The Type to Navigate function has been added to the menu above the DocPane in the app.
 It’s not easily accessible.
 You must open your document and bring up the DocPane to access this feature.
 Why not just use the outline below it then?
-Perhaps it works better for when you have plenty of books in the app.
+Perhaps it works better when you have plenty of books in the app.

 We appreciate the improved searching feature in the app.
 It is much faster to search through your documents after this update.
 You can search through the following: